-If you want to hit your tennis serve faster, you must generate power from the legs up, with most racket head speed coming from internal shoulder rotation.
+If you want to hit a faster tennis serve, you must generate power from the legs up, with most racket head speed coming from internal shoulder rotation.
 How the heck do you rotate your shoulder internally?
 Basically, you “throw” your hip forward before your arm starts moving forward, and this pulls your shoulders and arms forward very quickly.

 The ball toss can make or break your tennis serve.